 - Use a glass or ceramic baking dish.
 Non-stick coated pans can prevent the cake from rising properly.

-- Do not grease your baking dish–doing so will prevent the cake from rising correctly.
+- Do not grease your baking dish with non-stick cooking spray-doing so will prevent the cake from rising correctly.

 More fruity dessert recipes